 If the Office finds that an applicant has not met the legal requirements for copyright registration, the Office will refuse to register the claim and will specify the reasons for its decision.
-The Office will notify the applicant by sending a written communication signed or initialed by the registration specialist or supervisor assigned to the claim.
-The communication will be mailed to the address provided in the Correspondent field/space of the application.
-For examples of situations in which the Office will refuse to register a claim because of a failure to meet the legal and/or formal requirements, see Chapter 600, Section 608, and Chapter 1500, Section 1503.2.
+The Office will notify the applicant by sending a written communication to the address provided in the Correspondent field/space of the application.
+For examples of situations in which the Office will refuse to register a claim because of a failure to meet the legal and/or formal requirements, see Chapter 600, Section 608, and Chapter 600, Section 608, and Chapter 600, Section 608, and Chapter 600, Section 608, Section 608.